Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 Large Group/Zerg Build

 Front Bar Flex Spot – On my front bar I have one flex spot.
-Typically I keep Purge slotted but if you have reliable Purgers (Mag Support) in your group then you can swap it out for Inner Light or another healing ability if you prefer (see Flex Spots list below).
+Typically I’ll slot Radiating Regeneration for more heals.
+Alternatively, you could use Time Freeze or Frozen Device for group utility.
+Other options could be Inner Light or a healing ability (Living Trellis or Healing Ward) if you prefer (see Flex Spots list below).

-Back Bar Flex Spots – On my back bar, I have two flex spots.
-In the first slot, when I’m Zerging, I always use Siege Shields.
-When I’m not Zerging, I’ll typically slot Shimmering Shield or
+Back Bar Flex Spots – On my back bar, I have one flex spot.
+I usually use Siege Shields or Arctic Blast depending on zerg makeup.

 Key Abilities List